Rakowskiii/snails-rs/README.md

-# Solana Native Security Labs
+# Solana Native Auditing Introductory Labs

 Welcome to Solana Native Security Labs!
 This repository is designed to equip you with a deep understanding of common vulnerabilities in Solana programs and best practices for securing them.
 Through hands-on labs, you'll learn how to identify and mitigate potential security threats in blockchain development, ensuring the integrity and security of your Solana applications.